A one-of-a-kind fossil thought for more than 100 years to be a lemur without a nose is not a primate at all, scientists have found. It's a fish.

 Ameghino was also making his identification based on only bits of the fossil, which was still mostly encased in rock when he saw it, Sidlauskas said. [ Image Gallery: Freaky Fish ]

 Over time, the single fossil, which dates back to between 6 million and 9 million years ago, remained the only example of A. scalabrinii ever found.
 About 50 years after Ameghino's mistake, American paleontologist George Gaylord Simpson suggested the fossil might not be a mammal, but a fish.
-The wheels of science continued their slow grind in 1986, when another scientist named Alvaro Mones suggested the possible fish family might be Characidae, a group that includes popular aquarium fish such as tetras.
+The wheels of science continued their slow grind in 1986, when another scientists named Alvaro Mones suggested the possible fish family might be Characidae, a group that includes popular aquarium fish such as tetras.

 But no one had ever done a full taxonomic work-up on the fossil.
 Two years ago, Argentine scientists Sergio Bogan and Federico Agnolin decided to change that.
 They contacted Sidlauskas, who had researched South American fishes during his doctoral work, along with Smithsonian ichthyologist Richard Vari.
 This dream team of fish experts did a complete examination of photos of the fossil.